 You can set accommodations for individual students.
 You can exempt students from assessment due dates or time limits.
 Use accommodations to help students progress in the course even though they may have difficulty with some requirements.

 Select the three dot options menu at the right end of a student row.
 Select the Accommodations option.
 The Accommodations panel will open at the right side of the screen.

 If you select the name of a student from the list, you will arrive to the Student Grades page.
 Next to the student's name you can select the three dot menu from where you can also open the Accommodation panel for that student.

 Once you have created accommodations for a student, a purple mark will appear in front of the student's name to indicate the student has accommodations.

 You can also give an individual student an exception on a specific test or assignment.
 An exception includes additional attempts or extended access, even if the assessment is hidden from other students.
 An exception overrides the two settings applied to everyone else for only that specific assessment.

 The student grid displays the scores students have earned.
+Select the grid view icon in the Gradebook.
 Select a cell to begin grading.